micsigen/fibonaccirestapi/README.md

 ### 3.2.
 Integration tests

-Example to test controller layer with *JUnit*
+Here’s an example of how to test the controller layer with *JUnit*:

 ```
 @Test